Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

 \subsubsection{Study of the Parameter $n$ in the \textit{GPF\textsubscript{FAE}} Metric}

 The parameter $n$ in the \textit{GPF\textsubscript{FAE}} metric determines how many pairs of similar data points are selected.
-In fact, ideally, we could compute the exact value of our proposed \textit{GPF\textsubscript{FAE}} metric on the entire dataset (i.e., $n=$ dataset size).
-However, since SHAP takes a long time to generate explanations, we need to make some tradeoffs.
-Therefore, in order to choose the appropriate parameter $n$, we examined the impact of different values of parameter $n$.
-We took values of $n$ as 10, 20, 50, 100, 200, and 500, respectively, and observed the corresponding changes in the evaluation results of the \textit{GPF\textsubscript{FAE}} metric on the procedural-fair and -unfair models constructed in Section \ref{sec:EPFM}, as shown in Fig. \ref{fig:dif_n}.
+In fact, ideally, we could compute the exact value of our proposed \textit{GPF\textsubscript{FAE}} metric on the entire dataset (i.e., $n=$ dataset size), but this would also result in longer computation times, so a trade-off is necessary.
+To choose the appropriate parameter $n$, we examined the impact of different values of parameter $n$.
+We took values of $n$ as 10, 20, 50, 100, 200, and 500, respectively, and observed the corresponding changes in the evaluation results of the \textit{GPF\textsubscript{FAE}} metric on the procedural-fair and -unfair models constructed in Section \ref{sec:EPFM}, as shown in Fig. \ref{fig:dif_n} (for the \textit{German} dataset, $n$ can only take a maximum of 100 due to dataset size limitations).
 The results indicate that for the procedural-fair models, the evaluation results remain relatively stable across different values of $n$.
 In contrast, for the procedural-unfair models, the \textit{GPF\textsubscript{FAE}} metric gradually detects the unfairness of the decision process of the model correctly and stabilizes as the parameter $n$ increases.
 However, it is worth noting that a larger value of $n$ implies more data points to be explained and a higher computational cost.
 In light of the trade-off between performance and efficiency, we choose $n=100$ in our paper.